-GM Mobility Reimbursement Program
+GM Mobility Reimbursement Program (U.S. and Canada)

-This program, available to qualified applicants, can reimburse you up to \$1,000 of the cost of eligible aftermarket adaptive equipment required for your vehicle, such as hand controls or a wheelchair/scooter lift.
+This program is available to qualified applicants for cost reimbursement of eligible aftermarket adaptive equipment required for the vehicle, such as hand controls or a wheelchair/ scooter lift for the vehicle.

-The offer is available for a very limited period of time from the date of vehicle purchase/lease.
-For more details, or to determine your vehicle's eligibility, visit gmmobility.com or call the GM Mobility Assistance Center at 1-800-323-9935.
-Text telephone (TTY) users, call 1-800-833-9935.
+For more information on the limited offer, visit www.gmmobility.com or call the GM Mobility Assistance Center at 1-800-323-9935.
+Text Telephone (TTY) users, call 1-800-833-9935.